 Very challenging!
 Australia is still a largely conservative country in a lot of ways, and we certainly found that in initial responses to the screenplay.
 Of course, some of that was warranted.
 I am a new director, and to make a film like this requires a building of trust.
 We were lucky to be championed by some key actors and industry to find the right cast.

-Conor had just graduated acting school in Melbourne, and this film was one of the first roles his agent had put him forward for.
+Conor had just graduated from Melbourne acting school, and this film was one of the first roles his agent had put him forward for.
 I actually looked at him and was not interested initially until his agent reached out directly and asked if he could self-tape.
 He did, and to this day, I have only ever watched the first two lines.
 He instantly brought self-awareness and power to Sequin that I think we so often miss when portraying young queer characters.
 When I look back on my own coming-of-age, I have memories of being surrounded by immense courage and conviction in queer identity despite the odds.
 Conor brought that, and it was instantly refreshing and challenging.
 He was on a plane to Sydney within a couple of days and offered the role on the spot.